USDA Loan Calculator – Your Resource

 Can I use the USDA loan for home renovations and repairs?

-USDA loans can be used for renovations and repairs as long as they are eligible for changes.
+USDA loans can be used for renovations and repairs.
 Some of the eligible changes include:

 - Windows/Appliance Replacement